Key takeaways

 9. Plan your charitable giving

-Charitable giving provides you and your family with an opportunity to make a difference.
-An important part of financial planning is making sure you're doing it in the most tax efficient way possible.
+Charitable giving not only provides you and your family with an opportunity to make a difference.
+Making sure you're doing it in the most tax efficient way possible is an important part of financial planning.

 10. Track your healthcare spending